 4.3 Virus collection plots

 Virus collection plots are intended to teach virus symptom recognition within different varieties with healthy and diseased example plants immediately adjacent to each other.
 These plots provide the principle virus training asset to new inspectors.
-A senior inspector or field scientist should bench mark the plants to establish what is scored as severe and mild symptoms (if severe/mild differentiation is used) coloured canes are helpful for this (e.g. red cane for severe and white cane for mild).
+A senior inspector or field scientist should bench mark the plants to establish what is scored as severe and mild symptoms (if severe/mild differentiation is used); coloured canes are helpful for this (e.g. red cane for severe and white cane for mild).
 The trainees should be provided with a list of the viruses present in the demonstrated plants.

 The most common varieties demonstrating virus symptoms (mosaic virus and leafroll) should be included.
 These plots are made up of 6 tubers (1 row of 6).
-For each variety demonstrated the first plot (row of 6 plants) should be a healthy example of that variety then the following plots should be the same variety with known virus infection.
+For each variety demonstrated, the first plot (row of 6 plants) should be a healthy example of that variety, then the following plots should be the same variety with known virus infection.
 As many examples as possible should be included in this collection with a focus on the combinations of virus and variety most commonly seen in commercial seed crops.

 4.4 Not true-to-type (variations) collection